jlangch/venice/doc/readme/large-example.md

-# Alternative to UNIX shell scripts:
+# Alternative to shell scripts:

 ```clojure
 ;; -------------------------------------------------------------------------------